mansiruhil13/Bobble-AI/.github/ISSUE_TEMPLATE/bug-report.md

   - type: markdown
     attributes:
       value: |
         Thanks for taking the time to fill out this bug report!
+Please provide as much detail as possible to help us understand the issue.

-  - type: input
+  - type: textarea
-    id: contact
+    id: bug-description
     attributes:
-      label: Contact Details
-      description: How can we get in touch with you if we need more info?
-      placeholder: ex. email@example.com
+      label: Briefly describe the bug
+      description: What bug are you experiencing?
+      placeholder: Describe the bug...
     validations:
-      required: false
+      required: true

   - type: textarea
-    id: what-happened
+    id: expected-behavior
     attributes:
-      label: What happened?
+      label: What is the expected behavior?
-      description: Also tell us, what did you expect to happen?
-      placeholder: Tell us what you see!
-      value: "A bug happened!"
+      description: How should the application behave?
+      placeholder: Expected behavior...
+    validations:
+      required: true

+  - type: textarea
+    id: reproduction-steps
+    attributes:
+      label: Step-by-step instructions to reproduce the bug
+      description: Please provide the steps to reproduce the issue.
+      placeholder: Steps to reproduce...
     validations:
       required: true

   - type: dropdown
     id: version
     attributes: